burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 ## Conclusion

 The scooter has been great so far.
 I would recommend using it as a commuter for trips of 3-4km on smooth quiet roads or good cycle paths.
-Rougher ground can be hard work, but in smaller doses it is fine.

-The scooter come into it's own if you have a journey either side of a train ride.
-Scooting it is great fun and an environmentally friendly way of getting around.

-Get one!
+It is great fun to ride and does not take much effort, so you arrive at work fresh and ready to tackle the day ahead.